Gallahorn/Ultraviolence/README.md

 Please make sure to ask your question in the appropriate channel_

 - uv-general -> General discussion about the list or included mods.
-- wod-modify -> Support-Channel for non-vanilla UV installs (if you changed files, added or deleted mods in your UV install, ask for support here).
+- uv-modify -> Support-Channel for non-vanilla UV installs (if you changed files, added or deleted mods in your UV install, ask for support here).
 - uv-support -> Support-Channel for vanilla (unchanged) UV installs.

 # Install instructions